The Black Girl's Guide To Mineral Sunscreen

 Advertisement

-Dr. Hartman also suggested La Roche Posay’s Anthelios Mineral Tinted Sunscreen and Elta MD.
-In his opinion, Elta MD has done the most research and development in their sunscreens, and both Elta MD UV Elements and Elta MD UV Replenish make the cut for him.
+Dr. Hartman also suggested La Roche-Posay’s Anthelios Mineral Tinted Sunscreen and Elta MD.
+In his opinion, Elta MD has done the most research and development in their sunscreens.
+Elta MD UV Replenish makes the cut for him.

 But wait, do I still need to wear sunscreen indoors?